-But what I don’t love is that after all is said and done, what you’re usually left with is a looser notch on the belt and a face as puffy as Santa Claus.
+But what I'm not into is that after all is said and done, what you’re usually left with is a looser notch on the belt and a face as puffy as Santa Claus.

 And while the holidays seem to be a time for gluttony, they can also be seen as an opportunity to learn how to enjoy yourself without going over the edge.
 And that’s really what being healthy is all about.
 It’s about the quest for balance.
 My theory is, if you can learn how to handle the holidays with all of its indulgences and extra toppings, there is no task too great and no mountain too high.
 So pull out your pen and get ready to turn your holidays from naughty to nice with this healthy checklist.

-First off, I want you to forget for a moment that it’s the holidays.
-I want you to imagine that this is any other day and today is the day that you have decided to start becoming the healthiest you.
-Sit alone for five minutes—door shut, eyes closed, and cell phone on silent—and begin to picture you in your ideal physical state.
-Take your time to really see yourself.
+First off, I want you to forget that it’s the holidays.
+I want you to imagine that this is any other time and today is the day that you have decided to start becoming the healthiest you.
+Sit alone for five minutes—door shut, eyes closed, and cell phone on silent—and begin to picture yourself in your ideal physical state.
+Take the time to really see yourself.
 Are you happy?
 Running?
 Dancing?
 What does the healthiest version of you look like?

 Now take out your journal, and draw the images or words that you see.
 Have fun with this!
 It doesn’t have to be exact or perfect.
-The point is to jot down how you feel about you, and it doesn’t matter how that is reflected on paper.
+The point is to jot down how you feel about you, and it doesn’t matter how that's reflected on paper.

-Now that you have done that, we are ready to begin the checklist.
-Keeping your vision in mind about how you see you, write one healthy goal that will help accomplish the vision in your mind—try to keep it simple.
+Now that you've done that, we're ready to begin the checklist.
+Keep your vision in mind about how you see yourself, and write one healthy goal that will help accomplish that vision—try to keep it simple.
 Avoid goals that sound like “I want to lose 20 pounds or look like a model.”
 I’m not saying it’s not possible, but let’s start simpler before we go there.
 This Lao Tzu quote says it all: “The journey of a thousand miles begins with a single step.”

 My healthy goal for myself is to feel more energetic and vibrant.